-All these trends will continue to develop as they reach maturity and much of the design effort over the next five years will be dedicated to perfecting the overall UX and (when applicable) UI work associated with each of these trends.
+All these trends in UI vs UX will continue to develop as they reach maturity and much of the design effort over the next five years will be dedicated to perfecting the overall UX and (when applicable) UI work associated with each of these trends.

-Key points to remember about UX and UI
+Key points to remember about UI vs UX Design

 We hope this article shed some light on the main differences between the two roles of UX and UI designers and the differences between the two forms of design.

 - UX is a science, UI is a form of art.

 - UX designers focus on the overall usability of a digital product, UI designers focus on the overall look and feel.

 - UX designers pay attention to the logical progression through a website/application while UI designers work on creating visual cues that put users at ease as they navigate online.

 - Both UX and UI resources design for emotion: they try to make users feel at ease, comfortable and relaxed as they use a digital platform.